 Before, after, during, shakes, water, in your meals.
 Oh my!
 Much like the variety of options available in protein powders, you may get overwhelmed with how and when to take them.
 This is why here at Capsuline we favor the convenience of capsules.
 Not only are they easy to transport (both for everyday dragging around and travel), they are also a way to avoid bad tastes and assure proper intake dosage and concentration for your health goals.

 Furthermore, making your own supplements is the best way to design a supplement plan that suits your dietary concerns, health needs and body considerations.
-At Capsuline we have designed DIY Bundle Kits that make it very easy to take on this task.
-Make your own protein supplements and just toss them in your pill organizer and start reaping the benefits of supplementing.

 While this article is a starter kit, it by no means covers all proteins and ingredients available out there.
 Whether you have special concerns like allergies or conditions like diabetes, you aim to lose weight or build muscle, or if taking certain ingredients affects your digestive system, you should find the right protein powder for you.
 Just like each of us is unique, so are our needs and expectations, make your own and cater to yourself with Capsuline!